gocd/docs.go.cd/configuration/admin_use_parameters_in_configuration.md

+---
+description: Paramerterize GoCD pipelines and pipeline templates
+keywords: GoCD configuration, GoCD pipelines, continuous delivery pipelines, pipeline templates, parameters, CD pipelines, pipeline configuration, pipeline template configuration
+---

 # Parameterize your Configuration

-Go allows you to parameterize your pipelines and pipeline templates.
+GoCD allows you to parameterize your pipelines and pipeline templates.
 This powerful feature can help reduce repetition within your configurations and also allows for complex setups using a combination of parameters and pipeline templates.

 ## Using Web Interface